slattekr/website/content/project/example/index.md

 slides:
 url_pdf: ""
 summary: |+
-  Investigating tree-level scatting amplitudes for gluons in Yang-Mills.
+  Investigating tree-level scattering amplitudes for gluons in Yang-Mills.
 By utilising colour decomposition, we consider partial amplitude formulas in the case of 3 negative-helicity gluons; in particular, we study their singularity structure using projective geometry.

   **Supervisor:** [Professor Freddy Cachazo](https://perimeterinstitute.ca/people/freddy-cachazo).